 Cultural Exchange Club

-Cultural Exchange Club is a diverse group of people with the goal of understanding and appreciating other's diverse cultural values and traditions.
-The Cultural Exchange Club also promotes the value of students and faculty of diverse ethnic backgrounds and shares cultural traditions through events and activities.
-For more information please contact Aaron R. Hughes at firstname.lastname@example.org or (603) 271-6484 ext.
-4326.
+The Cultural Exchange Club is a diverse group of people with the goal of understanding and appreciating other’s diverse cultural values and traditions.
+The Cultural Exchange Club also promotes the value of students and faculty of diverse ethnic backgrounds and shares cultural traditions though events and activities.
+Meetings are Tuesdays, 12 – 2pm in Library 134.
+For more information about The Cultural Exchange Club please feel free to contact Rosie Hughes-Smith email@example.com or (603) 271-6484 ext.
+4110

 Environmental Action Club

-The Eye is a student literary collection that is published annually in April and consists of students' writing.
-Students on the Editorial Board decide what shall be published.
-All full and part-time students of NHTI are invited to submit texts for consideration.
-To submit texts electronically, please follow this link: Submit Here.
-MS WORD FILES (.doc or .docx) ARE STRONGLY SUGGESTED.
-For more information please contact Paula DelBonis-Platt at firstname.lastname@example.org or (603) 271-6484 x4151.
+The Eye is a student journal that is published annually in April and throughout the year online.
+It celebrates student voices by publishing students' writing and art and sponsors other related activities (e.g., a Campus Reads series, spoken word events, author readings, trips, workshops).
+Students on the editorial board decide what shall be published.
+All NHTI students are invited to submit texts and art for consideration.
+To find out about joining The Eye or to submit work electronically, please follow this link: http://nhteye.com or email email@example.com.
+Meetings are Tuesdays, 1-1:50 p.m., in S318.
+For more information, please contact Paula DelBonis-Platt at firstname.lastname@example.org or (603) 271-6484 ext.
+4151.

 Hall Council is the student voice for your Residence Hall.
 If you live in a Residence Hall, it is highly recommended that you become a member of Hall Council to get to know your fellow hall mates, to improve the Residence Hall, organize trips, events and other fun activities for your Residence Hall.
 Contact your Resident Assistant or Resident Director for more information.